 Less known, momondo ranks high on other lists but we haven’t found anything there that would make us switch.

-Southwest Airlines – Southwest is so much better than any other airline it’s ridiculous – excellent service, great schedules, low prices, good airport selection, no luggage fees, no change or cancel fees, and comfortable newer equipment (see details).
+Southwest Airlines – Unless you choose to fly first class Southwest is so much better than any other U.S. airline it’s ridiculous – excellent service, great schedules, low prices, good airport selection, no luggage fees, no change or cancel fees, and comfortable newer equipment (see details).

 Despite being consistently at or near the lowest cost Southwest flights do not show up on any of the search engines – they only sell tickets directly or through licensed travel services or agents.

 If you’re not near a Southwest airport then you probably already have one or two other favorite airlines that you prefer based on convenience, mileage programs and past experience.
 Skip the Expedias, search directly on your airline and then use the list of “good deals” below to see if your favorite offers reasonable prices.

 The biggest problem with most searches (and ratings of fare searchers) is that finding the cheapest fare is the main criteria.